bakerjw/GMMs/readme.md

 Further documentation can be found in the following report:

 Mongold and Baker (2021).
 A software repository of Ground Motion Models.”
-Blume Center Report # 207. https://blume.stanford.edu/reports
+Blume Earthquake Engineering Center Technical Report 207. https://purl.stanford.edu/qy113my5899

 Users desiring additional information, or looking for other GMMs, are referred to John Douglas's compilation at http://www.gmpe.org.uk/.
 Python implimentations of ground motion models are available at https://github.com/gem/oq-engine/tree/master/openquake/hazardlib/gsim and https://github.com/arkottke/pygmm/.